 A splinter is foreign body that is embedded under the skin and should be removed immediately to lessen the inflammation and reduce the risk for infection.
 Splinters under the fingernail causes severe pain due to the abundant nerve endings in the area.
-Splinters are usually made of glass, wood or metal.
+In addition, splinters are usually glass, wood or metal.

 Symptoms of a splinter under the fingernail

-- Pain and a sensation that something is embedded in the skin.
+- At first, pain and a sensation in the skin.

-- The splinter can be seen in or under the skin or cannot be seen at all
+- The splinter is present in or under the skin or not evident

 - Minor bleeding or no bleeding at all

-- A splinter cannot be seen until an infection develops
+- A splinter is not present until an infection develops

-- The affected area becomes swollen, warm, red and tender.
+- Lastly, the area becomes swollen, warm, red and tender.

 - If a splinter is embedded deep beneath the skin surface, utilize a sterilized needle or pin to dig portions of the embedded object to draw above the surface.
 Make a hole over the end of the object near the surface.
 Lift using the needle and grab it using the tweezers or nail clippers.
 Avoid digging it too deep to prevent damage and the risk of breakage.